huyisme-005/LaMusique/README.md

     *   The AI also provides **feedback and suggestions on the lyrics** used for melody generation.
     *   Includes an expanded list of music genres.
     *   Includes an experimental AI-powered **scan for potential lyrical plagiarism** based on the generated or entered lyrics.
-*   **Audio Input & Analysis (Optional)**:
+*   **Audio Input (Optional)**:
     *   Upload audio files (e.g., song ideas, vocal snippets).
 If no audio is uploaded, a default silent placeholder is used for analysis.
-Audio input is optional, but required to enable plagiarism scan for audio.
+Explicit audio input (upload, future recording, or future AI generation) is required to enable the plagiarism scan for audio.
     *   (Planned) Record audio directly using a microphone.
     *   (Planned) AI-powered audio generation.
-    *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio (and any globally available lyrics, if applicable).
+    *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio.
 (Note: This is a preliminary check with limitations).
 *   **Music Video Asset Management (Optional)**:
     *   Optionally upload image and video files if you intend to use assets for a music video.
 These are managed on the main creation page.
     *   (Planned) AI-powered music video generation using uploaded assets.
     *   (Planned) Experimental plagiarism scan for uploaded visual assets.
 *   **Exporting Feature (Functional for Lyrics PDF, Placeholders for Audio)**:
     *   Functionality to export lyrics, melody description, and AI lyric feedback as a PDF (via browser's print-to-PDF).
-Prompts for song name if not already set.
+Prompts for song name if not already set or uses the current song name if available.
     *   Placeholders for exporting songs in common audio formats (e.g., MP3, WAV, MIDI) are planned, accessible from the creation page.
 *   **Social Media Sharing (Placeholder)**: Easily share your generated songs on social media platforms (planned feature), accessible from the creation page.
 *   **Save & Load Progress**:
     *   Users can save their current song (lyrics and melody data) with a custom name.
 Saved songs are stored in the browser's `localStorage`.
     *   A dedicated "Saved Songs" page (`/saved`) lists all saved work, allowing users to view details, load a song back into the main creation editor, or delete saved entries.
+*   **Integrated AI Copilot Hints**: Tooltips with instructions are provided on various UI elements to guide the user.

 ## Getting Started